top of page

 Social Media Business

-Obviously, we are pro-social media agency, since we are one, but we do want to share the pros and cons of hiring an agency, rather than doing the social media work yourself or hiring in-house.
-Many companies and business are worried about out-sourcing this aspect of their company, but what many CEO's, founders, or marketing executives need to remember is that the social media agencies sole purpose is to improve your social media.
-Rather than having a billion different tasks and roles, the agency can devote all of their time to developing an amazing social media strategy and implementing it.
+Since we are one, we are a pro-social media agency, but we want to share the pros and cons of hiring an agency rather than doing the social media work yourself or hiring in-house.
+Many companies and businesses are worried about outsourcing this aspect of their company, but many CEOs, founders, or marketing executives need to remember that social media agencies' sole purpose is to improve their social media.
+Rather than having a billion different tasks and roles, the agency can devote all its time to developing and implementing a unique social media strategy and implementing it.

 The Pros: